 Though I graduated from university with a business background, I spent most of my youth working in community development in both volunteer positions and as an educator.
 While freelancing, I have also worked as a translator/interpreter for ten years.

 The pandemic had a major impact on my career, as it did for many people.
 I rediscovered my childhood passion for gardening.
-I got involved with my current business partner doing garden installations around the city for Gagaco (soon to be TP Garden).
+I got involved as a business partner for Gagaco, doing garden installations around the city.
 I also educated children and adults on the different approaches to composting.
 I believe in kindness and fairness in business, and I finally found something that could earn me a living while also positively impacting the community and environment.
+Since then, I have branched out on my own and created TP Garden, a green space in Saigon’s District 2 where I maintain an edible garden and provide services to clients for sustainable living practices, including helping to set up and maintain edible gardens around the city and beyond.

 I love cooking healthy food for friends and family, and that’s one of the reasons why gardening is indispensable to me.
 I also enjoy hopping on my motorbike for a road trip or joining trekking/hiking groups in my free time to immerse myself in nature.